-- Jewelry and household goods are considered "personal effects" and are not counted as a resource. - Burial spaces or plots held for an applicant or family member are not counted. - Certain real property may be excluded so long as: It cannot be sold without undue hardship on other owners, OR An ongoing reasonable efforts are being made to sell it - Certain federal compensation payments (for example: due to exposure to radiation and/or Agent Orange) are excluded from someone's countable resources.
+- Jewelry and household goods are considered "personal effects" and are not counted as a resource. - Burial spaces or plots held for an applicant or family member are not counted. - Certain types of property that generate income are excluded from being counted as resources. - Ocertain real property may be excluded so long as: - It cannot be sold without undue hardship on other owners, OR - An ongoing reasonable efforts are being made to sell it - Certain federal compensation payments (for example: due to exposure to radiation and/or Agent Orange) are excluded from someone's countable resources.
 They are also excluded from income.
+Section